edoelas/tfgBlog/_documents/GDD.md

 ### Actions

 The actions have to be executed by an entity and have effect over a set of entities.
 The actions can be executed inside an area which position is defined in relation to the position of the entity that executes the action.
 Each action can involve zero entities, just the emitter, or the emitter and a set of receivers.

-There can be three types of actions:

-- **Movement**: This actions just change the position of the player which executes the action.
-- **Passive actions**: This actions are executed automatically in each turn
-- **Active actions**: This actions need to be executed by an entity
+Moving the player is also considered an action.

 Each action has: